Wade008/T2A1-B-Workbook/README.md

 #### Algorithm description

-The merge sort algorithm uses a divide and conquer approach to sorting arrays by firstly breaking the array down into smaller and smaller parts before sorting and merging the parts back together to produce the sorted array.
+The merge sort algorithm uses a divide-and-conquer approach to sorting arrays by firstly breaking the array down into smaller and smaller parts before sorting and merging the parts back together to produce the sorted array.
 The merge sort algorithm involves the ```merge_sort()``` function recursively calling itself, with each iteration halving the array until only two elements remain (a left element and right element).
 After this, the ```merge()``` function is constantly called until all elements have been sorted and merged into one array (Real Python, 2020b).
 The algorithm is explained in more detail below with an example.

 **Example:** using the merge sort algorithm to sort elements in the following list ```python my_list = [1,7,3,9,2]```